-- 10.4.3 Workload allocations determined in accordance with the above Articles 10.4.1 and 10.4.2 may be appealed to the appropriate senior administrator. - 10.4.52 Other Outside Teaching and Non-Teaching Services Initiated by the University - 10.4.52.1 Faculty may be given assignments with agencies outside the University (based on the Standard of Reasonableness.)
+- 10.4.1.1.9 Where a faculty member is required as part of their teaching duties to be on call outside of their regular scheduled teaching assignment, the University shall make every effort to provide that faculty member with an additional day off for each two weeks of on call duty providing there is no additional expense. - 10.4.2 Other Outside Teaching and Non-Teaching Services Initiated by the University - 10.4.2.1 Faculty may be given assignments with agencies outside the University (based on the Standard of Reasonableness.)
 However, such work may not be assigned to a level which exceeds a full workload, except with the agreement of the faculty member.
-Faculty may refuse such overload assignments without prejudice to their employment and working conditions at the University. - 10.4.52.2 Should faculty accept such overload, they shall be paid a mutually agreed upon contract fee.
+Faculty may refuse such overload assignments without prejudice to their employment and working conditions at the University. - 10.4.2.2 Should faculty accept such overload, they shall be paid a mutually agreed upon contract fee.
 Details of financial arrangements shall be made known to the Committee of Personnel Stewards of the Association.